AdobeDocs/commerce-marketplace/src/pages/guides/sellers/copy-paste-detector.md

 -  We might incorrectly identify code fragments that follow a common pattern as duplicates.
 To prevent a submission from being rejected due to incorrect results, we also perform manual code review.
 Even with manual reviews, we can still make mistakes.

-If you notice a submission that is rejected or approved based on inaccurate information from the copy paste detector, [create a Marketplace Support ticket](https://marketplacesupport.magento.com/hc/en-us) so that we can resolve your case and keep our community healthy.
+If you notice a submission that is rejected or approved based on inaccurate information from the copy paste detector, [contact Marketplace Support](mailto:commercemarketplacesupport@adobe.com) so that we can resolve your case and keep our community healthy.
 Please specify your Submission ID in a ticket.

 We always welcome feedback and discussion on the [Magento Community Engineering Slack](https://magentocommeng.slack.com/archives/C7SL5CGDN) #marketplace channel.